Last Updated :

-North Korea is worlds most weird country to live in.
-Its not just about banning I-phones or restricting exports or Kim Jong-un.
+North Korea is the worlds most weird country to live in.
+It’s not just about banning I-phones or restricting exports or Kim Jong-un.
 The country has constantly been violating the basic rights of people and it interrupts in almost every facet of an individual.
-Laws of North Korea is apt only for those fb users who update their status as ..
+Laws of North Korea is apt only for those FB users who update their status as ..
 My life, My rules.. go and show your attitude at this place!

-- Three generations punishment – this law will make you shiver – Don’t you dare to commit a crime in North Korea!
-Because if you do then not only you but your entire family would bear the brunt of punishment.
-Your three generations, i.e. grandparents, parents and children will be penalized for your act.
+Don’t you dare to commit a crime in North Korea!
+Because if you do then not only you but your entire family would bear the brunt of the punishment.
+Your three generations, i.e. grandparents, parents and children will be penalized for your actions.
 This law was made to stop prison break.
+3 Generation Punishment

-- To live in capital one needs to have an approval from government – One cannot settle in capital by will, its mandatory to have the permission from government.
-It is because Kim Jong doesn’t want any and every citizen to live in capital, he want the surrounding to be abode by the rich and ruling class only.
+One cannot settle in the capital by will, it’s mandatory to have permission from the government.
+It is because Kim Jong doesn’t want any and every citizen to live in the capital, he wants the surrounding to be abode by the rich and ruling class only.

-- Basketball rules – they have their own – North Korea, slam dunks are worth three points and not two, field goals in final three minutes of the game are of eight points.
+North Korea, slam dunks are worth three points and not two, field goals in the final three minutes of the game are of eight points.
 And if you miss three throws, a point is deducted.